beginning of content

 Osteoarthritis (OA) is a long-term condition where your joints can become painful and stiff.
 This can limit your movement and ability to do things.

-OA can affect one or several of your joints.
-The joints most often affected by OA are your:
+Osteoarthritis can affect one or more of your joints.
+The joints most often affected are your:

-The whole joint can be affected by OA.
-This includes the:
+The whole joint and surrounding structures can be affected by osteoarthritis.
+This includes:

-OA is a chronic condition where the joints in your body become inflamed and damaged, causing pain, swelling, stiffness and reduced movement.
+Osteoarthritis is a chronic (long-term) condition where the joints in your body become inflamed and damaged, causing pain, swelling, stiffness and reduced movement.

-Joint pain may get worse with activity and feel better with rest.
-The affected joints can sometimes be red and swollen.
+Osteoarthritis can feel like a dull pain, but joint pain may get worse with activity and feel better with rest.

 Other symptoms can include:

-Depending on which joints are affected, having OA can make it harder for you to:
+Depending on which joints are affected, osteoarthritis can make it harder for you to:

-The exact cause of OA is not known.
+The exact cause of osteoarthritis is not known.
+It is a complex disorder with many contributing factors.

-Your risk of developing increases as you get older.
+Your risk of developing osteoarthritis increases as you get older.
 Other factors that increase your risk are:

 When should I see my doctor?

-Your doctor will ask you about your symptoms and examine you to work out if you might have OA.
+Your doctor will ask you about your symptoms and examine you to work out if you might have osteoarthritis.
+They can look at your range of motion and check signs of tenderness.

-Healthcare professionals that can help with OA can include:
+Healthcare professionals who can help with osteoarthritis include:

 Regular exercise

-Regular exercise is important for people with OA.
-It keeps your joints and muscles healthy and flexible, and can help reduce pain.
+Regular exercise is important for people with osteoarthritis.
+It keeps your joints and muscles healthy and flexible and can help reduce pain.

 Choose activities that you enjoy and are convenient for you to do.
-Talk to your physiotherapist about how to start an exercise program that is right for you.
+Talk to your physiotherapist or an exercise physiologist about how to start an exercise program that is right for you.

 Healthy eating and weight loss

-There is no diet that will cure OA.
-A balanced diet helps to keep you healthy.
+There is no diet that will cure osteoarthritis.
+A nutritious and balanced diet helps to keep you healthy and maintain strong muscles and bones.

 Special devices and footwear

-Walking sticks can help to reduce the load on your hips and knees and reduce pain when moving about.
+Walking sticks can help to reduce the load on your hips and knees.
+This can reduce pain when you are moving about.

 Ask your physiotherapist or an occupational therapist for advice about using aids or supports.